yprakash/llm_red_teaming/docs/MakeQuantizedGGUFFromAnyHFModel.md

 Notes: depending on model type, you may need to pass architecture-specific flags (rare).
 Read `python3 convert_hf_to_gguf.py -h` for options.

+Once done, optionally we can `deactivate` from python env.

 ---
 ### 6) Quantize GGUF (reduce size & memory)